 We visited Arlington National Cemetery on a balmy November afternoon.
 It’s a powerful experience to walk the grounds and take in all the monuments.
 The Tomb of the Unknowns is quite touching.
-It’s a powerful experience we should all have at least once.
+It’s a moving experience we should all have at least once.
 Likewise, the eternal flame that commemorates the death of a murdered president.

 All told, there are over 400,000 people buried here at Arlington.
 Before we invade another country or get involved in another war, our leaders should come here and spend a day reading the names on the gravestones.
 They should reflect on the names and sheer number of war dead here.